cose-wg/draft-ietf-cose-hpke/draft-ietf-cose-hpke.md

 ## Overview

-This specification supports two modes of HPKE in COSE, namely
+This specification supports two modes of using HPKE in COSE, namely:

  *  HPKE Integrated Encryption mode, where HPKE is used to encrypt the plaintext.
 This mode can only be used with a single recipient.